whofferbert/iso-rebuild/README.md

    Debugging/Dev Options:

+    --verbose
+      Print all output generated when running in the chroot

     --quiet
-      Surpress output from chroot, but print script info.
+      Surpress output from chroot, but print script info. (default) Note that this causes problems with interactive prompts, so you may want to try using --verbose if you seem to be having issues.

     --real-quiet
       Surpress all output but errors
     --silent
       Surpress all output, including errors.